 - Ad placement at Top of the article header again has better Google AdSense Click Through Rate (CTR).

-- If you are thinking only about generating revenue you can embed advertisements within the content.
+- If you thinking only about revenue you can place an advertisement between the content.
 (Link units)

-Another few places where you can place an advertisement for better CTR:
+Another few places where you can place advertisement for better CTR:

 - Above the post

 To know more about how to increase the click-through rate (CTR), read the following resource: